 We’ll talk about these in a moment and show you the specific chargeback time limit for the most common providers.
 First, how long does a merchant have to respond to a chargeback on average?

-How Long Does a Merchant Have to Respond to a Chargeback?
+How Long Do Merchants Have to Respond to a Chargeback?

 As we mentioned earlier, merchants have a much shorter runway to get their response in with a financial institution before resolution.
 It tends to be somewhere between 20-45 days.